Legio XII Fulminata: one of the Roman legions. Its name means "the lightning legion".

 We know that it was called Victrix ("winner") after the civil war, which is a bit confusing because later, there was another legion called XII Victrix.

-However, after Caesar had been murdered, the veterans were reenlisted by his adjutant Lepidus (44), who handed the legion over to Marc Antony.
+However, after Caesar had been murdered, the veterans were reenlisted by his adjutant Lepidus (44), who handed the legion over to Mark Antony.
 It may have fought on his side during his war against Caesar's relative Octavian, at Modena (43), and may have taken part in the war of Lepidus, Antony, and Octavian (the Second Triumvirate) against the assassins of Caesar, Brutus and Cassius.
 This war culminated in the latter's defeat in the battle of Philippi (42).
 It is certain that the twelfth legion returned to Italy, because at Perugia, sling stones have been found with the inscription XII Victrix.

 Later, the legion served Syria.
-From here, it participated in Marc Antony's ill-fated war against Armenia and the Parthian empire.
+From here, it participated in Mark Antony's ill-fated war against Armenia and the Parthian empire.
 According to his coins, Antony called the legion Antiqua, which means "old" in the sense of "of proven quality".

 When Antony was defeated in the naval battle off Actium (31 BCE) by Octavian, some veterans were settled at Patras (in Greece), where they were accompanied by soldiers of X Fretensis.
 The legion itself was sent back to the east.
 XII Fulminata was used to occupy Egypt, probably at Babylon (Cairo), but it soon returned to Syria, where it is known to have garrisoned Raphanae in 14 CE.